 It is commonly recognized that “a stone is not necessarily the disease” but rather a “symptom” of an underlying abnormality (think: hyperuricosuria, hypercalciuria, hyperoxaluria, etc.).
 Therefore, even if the initial stone is spontaneously expelled or surgically removed, it does not make the underlying abnormality go away.
 It is for this reason that risk of stone recurrence after an initial episode of nephrolithiasis is extremely high, approaching 50% within 10 years.

-Pfau and Knauf have provided an updated Core Curriculum article for AJKD on the topic of nephrolithiasis.
+Pfau and Knauf have provided an updated Core Curriculum article (freely available) for AJKD on the topic of nephrolithiasis.
 Let’s test what you know about kidney stones.
-If you stumble on anything, feel free to refer to this very comprehensive review, which has detailed explanations to all these questions!
+If you stumble on anything, go back to this very comprehensive review, which has detailed explanations to all these questions!

 1. Which of the following is NOT a recognized risk factor for kidney stone formation?